nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a patient  <a name="delete-patient-manual-testing"/>
-1. Deleting a patient while all doctors are being shown
+1. Deleting a patient while all patients are being shown
     1. Prerequisites: `toggle` to the `Patients` tab.
 List all patients using the `list` command.
 There must be multiple patients.

     2. Test case: `delete 1`<br>